Mayurji/Machine-Learning/Statistics/ReadMe.md

+## Statistics and Pandas

-**Machine Learning is incomplete without statistics.
-Henceforth, the notebook "Pandas and Thinkstat" contains statistics implemented with Python.**
+    Machine Learning is incomplete without statistics.
+Henceforth, the notebook "Pandas and Thinkstat" contains statistics implemented with Python.

 ### Topics covered